Dom Care (Adult Foster Care)

 - Pass criminal history clearances and

-A Dom Care provider is responsible for the round-the-clock care of his/her Dom Care resident(s) including care in emergencies.
+A Dom Care provider has designated responsibilities(PDF, 12KB) for the round-the-clock care of his/her Dom Care resident(s) including care in emergencies.

 What Does Dom Care Cost?